AurionMail/bulwark-pgp-plugin/README.md

 - **Keys in Use:** with DangerousStorage activated : Stored encrypted with a non extractible AES key.
 It allows user to avoid decrypting when refreshing
 - **Output Sanitization:** Returned HTML still passes through the host mail sanitizer before rendering.

-## index/preview/keys sync
+## Local search index and keys Synchronisation
-This currently not supported in this plugin, but you can use the fork made by [AurionMail](https://github.com/AurionMail/)
+This currently not supported in this plugin, but you can use the fork made by [AurionMail](https://github.com/AurionMail/).
+It adds these features and many other !
 ## Build & Installation

 ```bash